Daniel-Marynicz/MintTask2/README.md

 This error comes from xdebug when you are not debugging this application.

 #### Ok, but what now?

+By default, app run's on your http://localhost and if you changed the environment variable EXPOSED_NGINX_PORT then app will run on  port selected by you.

+In an app you can log in as `demo` user with password `demo`.

 The next command's you can need execute  in new terminal window.
 Please do not hit CTRL+C in a window with `docker-compose up` !